the-t-in-rtf/ul-import/README.md

 For more details about supported options, run any of the scripts in this package with the `--help` argument.
 You can also create your own custom options files and use those instead of the included files.
 For more details, see the `gpii-launcher` documentation.

+## Generating "Updates" Reports

+Each import that is run saves data on updated records to a file.
+These files can be used to generate emails describing each updated record, and also a rollup HTML report that summarises all the changes for a given import.
+This process involves two steps:

+1. Look for unprocessed import output.
+Compare the raw updates for a given source to the original records and produce a "diff" data file.
+Import output is gzipped and archived at the end of this process.
+2. Look for unprocessed "diff" data files.
+Generate emails and an HTML report for each file.
+Incoming "diff" data files are then gzipped and archive the file.

+There are npm scripts provided in this package to handle both steps.
+There is a rollup script to run these in order, which is run using a command like `npm run updates-report`.
+You can also run the steps individually, see the `package.json` file for details.